IM (2001); GM (2005). U18 Russian Champion (2001); European Champion (2009); Russian Champion (2015).

 <National> Tomashevsky first played for a national team in 2003, when he played board 3 for Russia in the U16 Olympiad.
-He played board 4 for Russia 2 at the Chess Olympiad (2010), and for Russia at the Chess Olympiad (2012) in Istanbul, helping his team to a silver medal in the latter.
-His game tally for the Olympiads was 7.5/13 (+3 = 9 -1).
+He played board 4 for Russia 2 at the Chess Olympiad (2010), and for Russia at the Chess Olympiad (2012) in Istanbul (winning team silver) and in the Chess Olympiad (2016), this time winning team bronze.
+His game tally for the Olympiads was 11.5/20 (+5 =13 -2).
 He was a member of the Russian team in the 2007, 2008, 2009 and 2012 summit matches against China and a member of the gold-medal-winning Russian team at the World Team Chess Championship 2009 in Bursa.
 He played on the reserve for the silver-medal winning Russian team at the 17th European Team Championship (2009) and for the bronze-medal winning Russian team at the European Team Championship (2013).
 He played board 3 for Russia at the FIDE World Team Championship (2015), winning individual silver.

 He also played in the Greek League in 2009 and in the Macedonian Team Championship of 2013.

 <City> Representing the City of Saratov, he helped his team to the quarter finals of the World Cities Team Championship (2012).